DarkSoul14789/Backend-Node-App/README.md

 # API documentation
 '/register' is used to register.
-Add 'username', 'email' and 'password' fields in the body
+Add 'username', 'email' and 'password' fields in the body.

-'/login' is used to login
+'/login' is used to login. <br>
 Login is done via 'email' and 'password' fields

-'/users' is a public api used to fetch all the users specifically their usernames
+'/users' is a public api used to fetch all the users specifically their usernames <br>

-'/edit/:id' is a protected api which can only be accessed by logged in users Add the following key-value pair in the header when making a request <br>
+'/edit/:id' is a protected api which can only be accessed by logged in users. <br>
+Add the following key-value pair in the header when making a request <br>
-token: Bearer [JWT access token]
+token: Bearer [JWT access token] <br>
-Add the fields you want to update in the body of the request
+Add the fields you want to update in the body of the request.

 Postman collection json file is added in the repository for clarity